fikriabdi/fikriabdi/README.md

 Hello World! 👋
 My Learning:
-Python R HTML CSS JavaScript

-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Science Methodology in IBM,
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me on social media:
+-    Email: fikriabdiputra21@gmail.com
+-    Instagram: @fikriabdi21
+-    Linkedin: linkedin/in/fikriabdi
+-    Tableau: fikriabdi

 <!---
 Fikriabdi21/Fikriabdi21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.